PADL/libbrowserid/gss-browserid.md

 #### Expiry times

 The expiry and, if present, issued-at and not-before times of all elements in a backed assertion, MUST be validated.
 This applies equally to re-authentication assertions, public key assertions, and the entire certificate chain.
+If the expiry time is absent, the issued-at time MUST be present, and the JWT implicitly expires a configurable interval (typically five minutes) after the issued-at time.

 The GSS context lifetime MUST NOT exceed the lifetime of the user's certificate.